jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

   day: 14,
 )

-The dataset was downloaded and first accessed on the #access_date.display("[month repr:long] [day], [year]").
+The dataset was downloaded and first accessed on #access_date.display("[month repr:long] [day], [year]").

 === Data Collection Method

 === Data Codebook

 The data is accompanied by extensive documentation, including codebooks, original questionnaires and user guides for each subcomponent of the study.
-They can be accessed using the the same link as above. (https://doi.org/10.3886/ICPSR34368.v1).
+They can be accessed using the same link as above. (https://doi.org/10.3886/ICPSR34368.v1).

 === Knowledge of Data